Acid Trap PCB Via-Ultimate Guide On All the Things You Need to Know

 The acid trap holes can develop on both sides of the PCB if you deal with double-layered or multi-layered PCBs.

 Designers always look to avoid any chances that might lead to acid trap holes.
-You can’t get rid of an acid trap hole after it has been created, so it’s crucial to check for them beforehand.
+You can’t get rid of an acid trap hole after it has been created, so it’s crucial to check for it beforehand.
 We will also discuss how to avoid and spot vulnerable acid trap possibilities in sections 6 and 7 in detail.

 But now, let’s see how you can drill holes in your PCB to remove acid traps!